patricklam/plam.new-webpage/content/top/nz-places.md

 * [Aotea Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/auckland/places/great-barrier-island-aotea/things-to-do/tracks/aotea-track/) (July 2021): off the grid, mostly easy but can add segments to make it harder (e.g. Kiwiriki Track), black petrels, surprisingly much topography for a small island.

 ## Northland
 * [Cape Brett Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/cape-brett-and-whangamumu-area/things-to-do/cape-brett-track/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1297)): Harder than it looks!
 15km would normally be 4hr but it took us 7 hours.
 You wouldn't think gulls are impressive but there were baby gulls here which look quite different from the adults.
+* [Te Paki Coastal Walk](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/te-paki-recreation-reserve/things-to-do/tracks/te-paki-coastal-track/) (April 2022): Spectacular walk (47km) at the tip of the North Island with surprisingly diverse scenery: of course coastline (and lots of beach walking, though fortunately the sand is firm), but also sand dunes and forests.
+Also a bit harder than it looks.
+The Cape Maria Van Diemen side trip (4.6km) was perhaps unnecessary, with more sand walking and, for us, bushwhacking (not required if you find the track).
+Transport by Johanna of Real Far North Tours.
+Not many people except at Cape Reinga: only two brothers were walking with us, plus the 5 Te Aroroa walkers who we crossed on the beach, hours from the end of their walk.
+We skipped Pandora on day 1 (totally doable unless you got a super late start on that day).
+Lots of shorebirds, including tons of pied stilts.
+Not so many birds at Twilight, but there was a mouse that came into our tent while we were taking it down.
+There was talk about Archibald the possum in the logbook at Twilight.

 # South Island Lesser Walks